-Here’s me and Jeff being our uber stylish selves while grilling out one evening:
+Here’s me and Jeff outside while grilling out one evening:

 Many of the trails in the area we wanted to hike were still covered in snow, but we did manage to find a disc golf course located on the side of a mountain.
 The boys got pretty competitive in their disc golf match, with the loser having to eat a dandelion.
 Jeff, always the good sport, obliged.

 For the last night of the trip, we stayed in a cabin seemingly in the middle of nowhere in Island Park, Idaho.

 It was a nice cabin, but I distinctly remember it being one of those Airbnbs with an obnoxious cleaning/check out list.
 Gross.